Birding activities

 Bad weather

-Please note that outdoor activities will be cancelled in case of continuous rain or strong wind.
+Outdoor activities will be cancelled in case of continuous rain or strong wind.

 INTERPRETATION & OBSERVATION